 ‘Now listen here,’ Auburn began after gulping so loudly that he could almost hear it.
 ‘This is not the time for this –’

-‘But it was the time for this when I show up late?’
+‘But it was the ‘time for this’ when I show up late, right?’
 Ramsay interrupted emphatically.
-Ramsay was now only a foot away from Avery, his wand held only a few inches away from Avery’s nose.
+Ramsay was now only a foot away from Avery, his wand held only a few inches away from the lead Death Eater.
 ‘How do we know that he can be trusted?
-HOW CAN WE KNOW YOU CAN BE TRUSTED?!’
+HOW DO WE KNOW YOU CAN BE TRUSTED?!’

 Auburn took a step forward, pausing when he saw Avery take his own wand out of his robes.
-The two men did not waver from their stance at first, but something about the look in Avery’s eyes as he stared in to his adversary’s apparently made Ramsay regress.
-As Ramsay took a step back, lowering his wand as he did so, Avery did not budge.
+The two men did not waver from their stance at first, but something about the look in Avery’s cold, unforgiving eyes made Ramsay regress.
+Ramsay’s angry, focused expression turned to one of tentativeness; he looked somewhat ashamed of what he had done after just a few seconds of locking eyes with Avery.
+As Ramsay took a step back, lowering his wand as he did so, Avery stood stock still..

 ‘I am one of Lord Voldemort’s oldest and most trusted Death Eaters.
-How dare you question me,’ he began.
+How dare you question me,’ he hissed.
 Auburn could see Ramsay’s eyes glisten in the moonlight as he took another step backwards, his foot making a large splashing noise as he stepped in to a particularly large puddle.
-‘Now – if we can put all of this rubbish behind us… I think it best that we leave this place immediately.’
+‘Now – if we can put all of this rubbish behind us..
+I think it would be best if we leave this place immediately.’

 This time, Ramsay did not need any more prodding.
-The three put away their wands, Ramsay not looking at Avery as he joined him at the arm.
+The three put away their wands, Ramsay not having the courage to even look at Avery as he joined him at the arm.
 Auburn could tell that Ramsay was regretting his questioning of Avery but something told him that there were many issues regarding the Death Eaters that Ramsay was bitter about.
-He was not sure if it was his rebellious demeanor or the air of cockiness that he gave off from the moment he arrived, but Auburn thought it best to keep his distance away from Ramsay for the time being.
+He was not sure if it was his rebellious demeanor or the air of cockiness that he gave off from the moment he arrived, but Auburn thought it best to keep his distance from Ramsay for the time being.

 ‘This way,’ Avery whispered, taking out his wand yet again from the inside of his robes.
 Without hesitation, Auburn and Ramsay followed closely behind their lead.

 Neither Auburn nor Ramsay uttered a single word as Avery quickly led them down the alleyway.
 Following the example of their lead, the two Death Eaters glanced all around them periodically, making sure that no one was following them.
-Auburn thought back to what Ramsay had said earlier as Avery led them down a side alley off of the main one that was even darker and narrower than its predecessor.
-How did he know that Avery could be trusted?
+Auburn thought back to what Ramsay had said earlier as Avery led them down a side alley that was even darker and narrower than its predecessor.
 As he followed Avery down the narrow alley to seemingly nowhere, Auburn began to seriously question if Ramsay’s accusation of Avery had some merit to it after all.

-These thoughts only elevated when Avery had come to a dead end, his hand pressing against the back side of a building.
-Auburn subconsciously began reaching for his wand on the inside of his robes, worriedly glancing over at Ramsay who wore an expression mixed of fear and anger.
+These thoughts only elevated when Avery had come to a dead end, his hand pressing against the brick side of a building.
+Auburn subconsciously began reaching for his wand from the inside of his robes, worriedly glancing over at Ramsay who wore an expression mixed of fear and anger.
 Ramsay’s next words were said with such force that it nearly made Auburn drop his wand.

 ‘Hold up!
 Stop right there!’
 Ramsay called loudly, pointing his wand at the back of Avery’s head.
 ‘I see you retrieving your wand – don’t even think about it!’